Js-Brecht/gatsby-plugin-atl/README.md

 }
 ```

+2. Configure using any of `awesome-typescript-loader`'s options

 ---

 ## Available Options

 * `ignoreAliases`: This will disable the alias transformer used in the plugin
 * Any of the options used by `awesome-typescript-loader` can be used here.
   * _There is no guarantee that all of these options will work with Gatsby._
   * For list of `options` that are available for this plugin, see the
 `awesome-typescript-loader` documentation at the following:

 > <https://github.com/s-panferov/awesome-typescript-loader/#loader-options>

 ---